-Don’t expect to receive a cash infusion from the government the second you submit your return, however.
-It typically takes the IRS up to 21 days to release a refund, but the exact timing depends on a range of factors, and in some cases the process may take longer.
+A good rule of thumb is that the earlier you file your return, the earlier you’ll receive your refund — but don’t expect your refund to come with free two-day shipping.
+It typically takes up to 21 days to release 90 percent of the refunds, according to the IRS.
+However, the exact timing depends on a range of factors, and in some cases, the process may take longer.

-Here’s what you need to know to predict how long you’ll need to wait for your refund.
+Here’s what you need to know to predict how long you’ll wait for your refund.

-When you submit your tax return you’ll be given a choice of how to receive any refund owed to you.
-The options may include a direct deposit into your bank account, a check sent through the mail, a debit card holding the value of the refund and a chance to apply the refund to the purchase of government bonds.
+Upon submitting your tax return, you’ll be given a choice of how to receive any refund owed to you.
+The options may include a direct deposit into your bank account, a paper check sent through the mail, a debit card holding the value of the refund or the chance to apply the refund to the purchase of government bonds.

-However, there are other factors besides refund method that can affect refund timing.
-For instance, taxpayers who claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) may see additional delays due to special rules that require the IRS to hold their refunds until February 15.
-Your refund may also be held up if the IRS finds errors, omissions or signs of identity theft in your returns.
+However, there are other factors besides the refund method that can affect refund timing.
+For instance, taxpayers who claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) may see additional delays because of special rules that require the IRS to hold their refunds until Feb.
+27. Your refund may also be held up if the IRS finds errors, omissions or signs of identity theft in your returns.